of our people are proud to work for Schroders

-Our ambition is for our workforce to represent the diversity of the communities in which we operate globally, and that our people feel that they truly belong at Schroders.
+Our vision is for our people to reflect the diversity of the communities we live and work in.
+And for everyone to feel they truly belong at Schroders.

-Schroders signed up to the Women in Finance Charter in May 2016, a pledge for gender balance across financial services.
+In May 2016, Schroders signed up to the Women in Finance Charter, a pledge for gender balance across financial services.
 Signatories pledge to commit to progressing women into senior roles, setting a strategy with measurable targets and reporting publicly on their progress.

 We are committed to striving for gender equality across our business.
 We originally set a target of 30% female representation in senior management roles by the end of 2019, up from 25% at the end of 2015.
 In line with our longer-term plans, we achieved our initial target of 30% females within senior management positions during the first quarter of 2017 and in March 2020 reached 33% female representation.
 We have set a new goal to reach 35% female representation at senior management level by 2023.

-We see transparency around gender pay gap as integral to having meaningful conversations around equality.
-We are also committed to publishing our ethnicity pay gap once we reach 80% completion of our ethnicity profiles.
+We see transparency around the gender pay gap as integral to having meaningful conversations around equality.
+As one of the founding partners of Change the Race Ratio, a campaign set up by the CBI to increase racial and ethnic participation in British businesses, we are also committed to publishing our ethnicity pay gap once we reach 80% completion of our ethnicity profiles.